monster-cookie/starfield-modding-notes/RadiantEngine/LocRefs.md

 ## NPC Markers

-### RELeaderMarkerLocRef or RETriggerAreaLeaderLocRef
+### RETriggerAreaLeaderLocRef

 This marker denotes where the group's leader would spawn.
-These aren't well used BGS seems to use the Scene and Travel markers instead.

 ### REScenePatrolStartLocRef and REScenePatrolEndLocRef